dorisavedikian/Reconciliation_Project/README.md

 - Add links to this read me
 - Go through everything and make it so anyone can run anything from there computer
 - Remove uneccesary comments
+- Put comments / everything specific to the beta prepared labels reconciliation in a seperate folder labeled "example"